HamzahSami/Data-Analysis-Projects/Medical Appt Analysis/README.md

 - Does scholarship status affect why there are so many no-shows?
 - Does the difference between scheduling an appt and going to the appt affect the chance of a no-show?
 - Do SMS messages actually help prevent no-shows?

+## Conclusion

+95% of people do not no-show their medical appointments when they schedule an appointment on the same day.